NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: The proposed NACHOS

 where: \begin{itemize} \item $L_{acc}$ is the accuracy term shown in Equation \eqref{eq:recursive_loss} \item $L_{cost}$ is the regularization term to enforce the constraint on the complexity shown in Equation \eqref{eq:costloss} \item $L_{peak}$ is the regularization term introduced to ensure that the confidences of the EECs follow their operating point shown in Equation \eqref{eq:suploss} \end{itemize}

-The weights $\omega_1$, $\omega_2$ and $\omega_3$, given by the user (see \textit{Weights} in Fig.~\ref{fig:CBNAS_scheme}), are fixed in our setting but they could be learned during training to provide a simple way of forcing a desired trade-off between accuracy and energy-efficiency.
-We emphasize that the number of epochs of each step of the training is provided by the user as shown in Fig.~\ref{fig:CBNAS_scheme}. $\omega_3$ is set to zero to avoid applying the $L_{peak}$ during the step following the fine-tuning.
+The weights $\omega_1$, $\omega_2$ and $\omega_3$, given by the user (see \textit{Weights} in Fig.~\ref{fig:NACHOS_scheme}), are fixed in our setting but they could be learned during training to provide a simple way of forcing a desired trade-off between accuracy and energy-efficiency.
+We emphasize that the number of epochs of each step of the training is provided by the user as shown in Fig.~\ref{fig:NACHOS_scheme}. $\omega_3$ is set to zero to avoid applying the $L_{peak}$ during the step following the fine-tuning.
 In the rest of the Section, we explain the aforementioned regularization terms.

 First, we examine the regularization to enforce the constraint on the complexity term.
+We aim at training more the fraction of the EENN not violating the constraint.
 As introduced in EDANAS~\cite{edanas}, the metric $F_M(\widetilde{x})$ can be computed as the sum of $\gamma_i$ weighted by the utilization of the corresponding $EEC_i$ and can be computed as follows:

 where $U_i$ accounts for the percentage of samples classified by the i-th classifier.
 For simplicity, we use the operator $F_M(\cdot)$ to compute the MACs of both EENNs and neural networks without EECs, where $U_{B+1}(x)=1$ and $B=0$.